|

 ~~ 1:1-7, The Qur'an

-The adult mind shall realise that The Fatihah is really for all of us.
-Indeed, what does it tell of mankind when some of its most mathematically gifted minds are behaving in violation of all of the lines above?
+The adult mind shall eventually realise that The Fatihah is really for all of us.
+What does it indeed tell of mankind when some of its most mathematically gifted minds are behaving in violation of all of the lines above?
 They are busy creating new idols, ones that are a creation of their coding; those who mistakenly equate maximisation of intellect alone to progressing on the straight path; who take as role models those who are a far cry from 'those You have blessed'; and who certainly, as per the monkey on the moon, have gone terribly astray.
-Hope awaits, with bated breath, that they not let their enthusiasm draw them in that direction where they earn anger.
+Hope and mercy watch over them that they let not their enthusiasm draw them in the direction where they earn anger.

 Conscientiousness does not lie in turning your face